theapache64/mufy/README.md

 - `-i` : Input file
 - `-k` : Keyword
 - `-n` : Number of gifs to be generated, default is `-1 (maximum)` (optional)
-- `-t` : Title to be displayed on the GIF.
+- `-c` : Caption to be displayed on the GIF.
 By default, passed keyword will be displayed.

 ## Author ✍️